BlueBrain/morphoclass/dvc/README.md

 - `diagram-deepwalk` — 2D diagram of discrete points generated using [DeepWalk](https://arxiv.org/abs/1403.6652)
-- `diagram-tmd-rd` — 2D diagram of discrete points generated using Blue Brain's [TMD](https://link.springer.com/article/10.1007/s12021-017-9341-1) based on radial distance from soma
+- `diagram-tmd-rd` and `diagram-tmd-proj` — 2D diagram of discrete points generated using Blue Brain's [TMD](https://link.springer.com/article/10.1007/s12021-017-9341-1) based on radial distance from soma or projections on the y-axis, respectively.
-- `graph-rd` — graph representing the dendritic or axonal trees, using radial distance from soma as nodal features
+- `graph-rd` and `graph-proj` — graph representing the dendritic or axonal trees, using radial distance from soma or projections on the y-axis, respectively, as nodal features.
 - `image-deepwalk` — 2D image obtained from `diagram-deepwalk` by applying [Gaussian KDE](https://en.wikipedia.org/wiki/Kernel_density_estimation)
-- `image-tmd-rd` — 2D image obtained from `diagram-tmd-rd` by applying [Gaussian KDE](https://en.wikipedia.org/wiki/Kernel_density_estimation)
+- `image-tmd-rd` and `image-tmd-proj` — 2D image obtained from `diagram-tmd-rd` and `diagram-tmd-proj`, respectively, by applying [Gaussian KDE](https://en.wikipedia.org/wiki/Kernel_density_estimation)
 - `morphometrics` — morphometric features extracted using Blue Brain's [NeuroM](https://github.com/BlueBrain/neurom)

+From this list we can observe that feature extraction algorithms based on `tmd` (`diagram-tmd-*` and `image-tmd-*`) or `graph` (`graph-*`) support two kinds of nodal features to be considered.

+- `rd` — radial distance from soma, this is the default and the best approach for most datasets.
+- `proj` — projection on the y-axis, this is useful when some morphology classes are characterized exclusively by their "upside-down" neurites (e.g. `IPC`, "inverted pyramidal cells" for pyramidal cells in `L2` and `L6`), so in these cases we need the y-axis projection to distinguish "up" from "down".

 ### Neurite Types